relink2013/WallAware/README.md

 # WallAware
 WiFi aware wallpaper changer for macOS.
-This was created to run on macOS and does contain bits of AppleScript.
-So out of the box it will not run on Linux.

-However, im sure it would take about 5min of googling to adapt it to your desktop environment and have it working fine.
 ## History
 So I'm going to start-out right off the bat by saying I am not a programmer in any sense of the word.
 I wanted a program that didn't exist so I created it in the most rudimentary way possible.
 ## What does WallAware Do?